ChainSafe/forest-iac/tf-managed/live/README.md

 The Terragrunt configurations manage the actual environments and, in principle, should reflect the current state of the given environment.

 # Development
 As a developer, you should create your own environment, separated from the others.
-In this directory, execute `make environment` and one will be created for you.
-Do not work on the `dev` environment directly as others may be working on it as well.
+In this directory, execute `make environment`, which will create one for you.
+Do not work on the `dev` environment directly, as others may also be working on it.

 ```
 ❯ make create-environment